Church Worker Scholarships

 Kim Collins (Chair), Greta Bernhardt

-Note: The deadline to apply for the 2025-2026 academic year was April 15, 2025.
+Note: The deadline to apply is April 15, 2026.

 LWML Washington-Alaska District Scholarship Recipients for the 2025-2026 Academic Year